dlstreamer/pipeline-server/docs/customizing_pipeline_requests.md

 }
 ```

-## Destination
+## Metadata Destination
-Pipelines can be configured to output `frames`, `metadata` or both.
-The destination object within the request contains sections to configure each.
+Pipelines can optionally be configured to output metadata to a specific destination.

-> Note: Destinations are optional and you may supply up to one frame and/or metadata specification per request.

-- Metadata (inference results)
-- Frame

-### Metadata
 For metadata, the destination type can be set to file, mqtt, or kafka as needed.

-#### File
+### File
 The following are available properties:
 - type : "file"
 - path (required): Path to the file.